-If you're even a casual fan of Impressionist art, you may have seen Edgar Degas's "Little Dancer of Fourteen Years" (1881) at the Metropolitan Museum of Art.
+If you're even a casual fan of Impressionist art, you may have seen Edgar Degas's "Little Dancer of Fourteen Years" sculpture at the Metropolitan Museum of Art.

 And the Musee d'Orsay.
 And the Museum of Fine Arts, Boston.
-There's also one in the National Gallery of Art in Washington DC., and at the Tate Modern and many, many others.
-All together, there are 28 versions of the "Little Dancer" in museums and galleries around the world.
+There's also one in the National Gallery of Art in Washington, D.C., and at the Tate Modern, and many, many other institutions.
+Altogether, there are 28 versions of the "Little Dancer" in museums and galleries around the world.

 So if museums always display original (and often priceless) works of art, how can this be?
 Which one is the real one?
-Seriously, why are there so many "Little Dancers"?
-The story involves an artist, a model, a bunch of really angry critics and a bronze foundry.
+The story involves an artist, a model, a bunch of really angry critics, and a bronze foundry.

 In the late 1870s, Degas began to teach himself sculpture after a long career working in paint and pastels.
 In particular, Degas worked slowly and deliberately on a sculpture of a young ballet dancer using a model that he had met at the Paris Opera's ballet school.